Protected animal scientific or educational purposes permits - non-protected areas

-You will need to obtain a Scientific Purposes Permit or an Educational Purposes Permit from the Department of Environment and Heritage Protection for research/educational activities involving the taking/use/keeping of protected animals:
+You will need to obtain a Scientific Purposes Permit or an Educational Purposes Permit from the Department of Environment and Science for research/educational activities involving the taking/use/keeping of protected animals:

-- on private land, public purposes reserves, and other estate that operates outside of protected areas (except nature refuges and special wildlife reserves)
+- on private land, public purposes reserves, and other estate that operates outside of protected areas (except nature refuges)

 - outside of marine parks

 Protected plants in non-protected areas are not subject to scientific or educational purposes permits, but you may need a permit to clear, harvest or grow protected plants.